Working Capital Fund

 JUTNet Enterprise Voice over Internet Protocol (VoIP)

-OSS will be offering VoIP services to Washington metropolitan area DOJ facilities as an alternative to existing WASP/WITS services.
-OSS is working with early adopters to transition over 1,000 users to VoIP in 1-2Q FY 2013.
-DOJ Enterprise VoIP services will be provided by AT&T through the Networx Enterprise contract.
-Customers using Enterprise VoIP will be billed a rate per line per month which pays for shared costs of providing the VoIP telephone service, special features, maintenance, administration, and other OSS voice service costs.
-Charges are passed through with no additional chargeback for equipment and licenses and/or technician dispatch (as requested).
-Toll charges billed to customers are for calls made outside of the VoIP Call Managers.
-These toll calls include non-Networx long distance calls via backup gateways Public Switched Telephone Network (PSTN) at sites and directory assistance.
+OSS offers Enterprise VoIP services to DOJ facilities as an alternative to existing services (WASP/WITS services).
+JUTNet Enterprise VoIP service is provided by AT&T through the Networx Enterprise contract.
+Customers using the Enterprise VoIP will be billed a rate per line per month which pays for shared costs of providing the VoIP telephone service, special features, maintenance, administration, and other OSS voice service costs.
+Charges are billed to customers using the legacy WASP line rate.
+There is no additional chargeback for equipment and licenses and/or technician dispatch (as requested).
+Toll charges billed to customers are for calls to locations outside the continental United States and for calls made outside of the VoIP Call Managers (long distance calls via local site backup gateways accessing the Public Switched Telephone Network and directory assistance).

 Point of Contact: Eric Olsson (202) 514-9467